 About the Lab

 Investigate the connection between electricity and magnetism by experimenting with how magnets work, creating a temporary magnet with an electrical current and assembling and testing electrical circuits.
-Students will also use a Van de Graaf generator and a ring tosser as they create and test hypotheses about magnets and electricity.
+Students will use generators and a repulsion coil to help them explain the transformation of electricity.

 Students will make predictions, isolate variables, test their designs and tap into their previous knowledge of electricity and magnetism to build their understanding of electromagnetism.